 Please see our genetic screening page for more information.

 Embryoglue® is a different type of culture media used in the laboratory at the time of the embryo transfer.
 This media has an increased viscosity compared to conventional embryo transfer media and contains a product called hyaluronan.
 Hyaluronan is a compound found throughout the body, with increasing concentrations found in the uterus at the time of implantation.

 It is thought that the improvement in pregnancy rate is due to hyaluronan increasing cell-cell adhesion of the embryo and the cells of the endometrium.
 The embryo and the endometrial cells have receptors for hyaluronan and so the embryo may have an increased chance of binding to the endometrium if it has been soaked with hyaluronan prior to transfer.
 The increased viscosity of EmbryoGlue may also aid in the dispersion of the embryo in to the endometrium.

-Up to 70% of embryos appear normal when observed on a daily basis using older incubation systems yet do not go on to give successful pregnancy after transfer.
-The ability to more accurately select an embryo capable of pregnancy on the basis of the time-lapse imaging is an exciting development.
+The ability to more accurately select an embryo capable of pregnancy on the basis of time-lapse imaging is an exciting development.
 It is also thought that embryos identified in this way are less likely to lead to early pregnancy loss than other systems and preliminary results are excellent.

 Boston Place Clinic was the first UK IVF lab designed specifically to use Embryoscope™ incubators and to maximise the potential of your embryos.